An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Introduction

-However, the physical characteristics of underwater sound channels impose fundamental restrictions on this collaborative mode.
-The propagation speed of acoustic signals in water is only $1500$\,m/s, which is five orders of magnitude slower than the propagation speed of electromagnetic waves in the air.
-In addition, complex marine environments will introduce severe multipath fading, Doppler frequency shift and variable sound velocity profiles (SSP).
-These physical limitations together lead to significant communication delays (usually represented by $T$), ranging from a few seconds to tens of seconds, accompanied by a high packet loss rate \cite{b3, b14}.
+Despite its necessity, CN is profoundly hindered by the physical limitations of underwater acoustic channels.
+Unlike airborne electromagnetic waves, acoustic signals propagate at a sluggish nominal speed of 1500\,m/s.
+Compounded by variable sound speed profiles, multipath fading, and network queuing protocols, dynamic communication delays (denoted as $T$) frequently escalate to tens of seconds, alongside notable packet dropout rates \cite{b3}.

-This serious delay has caused a major bottleneck in the real-time estimation of the state of unmanned underwater vehicles (UUVs).
-Standard recursive Bayesian filters, including Extended Kalman Filters (EKF) and Unscented Kalman Filters (UKF), rely heavily on the strict Markov assumption.
-They expect the measurement data to arrive sequentially and be perfectly synchronized with the dynamic propagation steps.
-Therefore, when these traditional filters encounter delayed collaborative data (officially defined as Out-of-Sequence Measurements, OOSM), they are forced to make difficult operational compromises.
-They must either: (1) suspend the main navigation loop to wait for the delayed measurement data, thus violating the strict real-time control requirements of the UUV low-level thruster controller; or (2) fuse the delayed measurement data immediately after receiving it, as if it were the current observation data.
-The latter method incorrectly forces the filter to match the current state with the historical data, resulting in serious model mismatch, unmanageable innovation and rapid trajectory divergence \cite{b5, b12}.
+This severe latency creates a critical operational bottleneck for real-time UUV state estimation.
+Standard recursive Bayesian estimators, such as the Extended Kalman Filter (EKF) and Unscented Kalman Filter (UKF), are strictly bound by the Markov assumption.
+When confronted with severely delayed collaborative data---formally categorized as Out-of-Sequence Measurements (OOSMs)---these traditional architectures face an intractable dilemma.
+They must either pause the synchronous control loop to wait for delayed acoustic packets (violating real-time thruster constraints) or erroneously fuse historical data as if it perfectly represents the current UUV state.
+The latter induces significant model mismatches, unmanageable innovation spikes, and rapid trajectory divergence \cite{b8, b10}.